MattDodsonEnglish/docs/readme.md

 ### Create a New Content API Key

-For the theme search to work, follow these steps to make a new *Content API Key*.
+For theme search to work, you'll need to create a new *Content API Key*.
+These steps will tell you how.

 In the left-side menu of your Ghost admin, click **Integrations** then **+ Add custom integration**.